minanasr00/Udacity_Landing_Page_2022/README.md

 it is clear which section is being viewed while scrolling through the page

+using a Scroll Up button it shows up when going down in the page

 and All features are usable across modern desktop, tablet, and phone browsers.